allanstevens/DataTranslator/README.md

 ﻿# Data Translator

-C# Console Application to convert XML file to fixed width text file.
+C# console application to convert XML to fixed width text file.

-I never needed the functionality to the reverse (text to xml) but the code stubs are already there for for futher developement.
+I never needed the functionality to do the reverse (text to xml) but the code stubs are already there for future developement.

 See the UserGuide.rtf for more information.